 66% Old School (plus/minus something)

-There we have it: The bridge to appeal to new school players, because 5e tends to be that: some groups just make it an endless parade of fight after fight after fight, and others give XP for “other things”, as decided by the GM.
+There we have it: The bridge to appeal to new school players, because 5e tends to be that: some groups just make it an endless parade of fight after fight after fight, and others give XP for “other things”, as decided by the GM, even for reaching narrative “milestones” toward a pre-determined plot.

-So some 66% or so old school rules for new-schoolers to get their feet wet and learn most of the B/X rules en passant before going full OSE.
+So some 66 or 75% or so old school rules for new-schoolers to get their feet wet, discover the old school ways of thinking, and learn most of the B/X rules en passant before going full OSE … and beyond.